 - Reaching out to fellow classmates to work on classwork together is really important.
 We’ve, in a sense, lost that by not being able to ask our peers questions in and out of class on campus.
 Remembering that we’re all in this together is the most important thing to me, in these isolated times.

 For more tips on online learning check out the MSU Academic Technology and Outreach advice!

 - Click to register time attended in the MLC and earn your ChampChange points!

 Working in the MLC

-- We are not currently accepting applications for undergraduate tutors.
-Applications for positions starting in Fall 2021 will be available here at the end of February 2021 and will be due April 1, 2021.
+- We are currently accepting applications for undergraduate tutors to start in Fall 2021.
+Applications for positions starting in Fall 2021 are available here and are be due by 11:59 pm on April 1, 2021.